-> Simple formatting things such as giving the cells a border, adding/removing gridlines, changing the font size and style, giving a cell color, etc. can greatly enhance the readability of your dataset and make it look a lot more professional.
+Simple formatting things such as giving the cells a border, adding/removing gridlines, changing the font style and size, giving a cell color, etc. can greatly enhance the readability of your dataset and make it look a lot more professional.

-> But in some cases, you may want to clear the formatting in Google Sheets altogether.
+But in some cases, you may want to clear the formatting in Google Sheets altogether.

 This could possibly be the case when you get the data from someone else or a database and you want to clear all the formatting and start afresh.